ankitects/anki/docs/contributing.md

 ## Tests Must Pass

-Please make sure 'make check' completes successfully before submitting code.
+Please make sure 'bazel test //...' completes successfully before submitting code.
 You can do this automatically by adding the following into .git/hooks/pre-commit or .git/hooks/pre-push and making it executable.

 #!/bin/bash
-set -eu -o pipefail \${SHELLFLAGS}
-make check

-You may need to adjust the PATH variable so that things like a local install of cargo can be found.
+bazel test //...

 If your change is to anki/ and not covered by the existing unit tests, please consider adding a unit test at the same time.